-Robert Elfline grew up near the Quad Cities in Morrison, IL and graduated from Morrison High School in 1993.
-He began his studying the piano at age six and by age twelve was accepted into the studio of renowned pianist Donald Walker, with whom he studied for six years.
+Robert Elfline grew up near the Quad Cities in Morrison, Ill., and graduated from Morrison High School in 1993.
+He began his studying the piano at age 6 and by age 12 was accepted into the studio of renowned pianist Donald Walker, with whom he studied for six years.

-After high school, Rob earned the degree of Bachelor of Music piano performance from Illinois Wesleyan University in Bloomington, Illinois, where he graduated magna cum laude in 1997.
-After college, Rob enrolled in the graduate program at Rice University in Houston, Texas, taking performance honors and earning the degree of Master of Music.
+After high school, he earned a B.A. in piano performance from Illinois Wesleyan University in Bloomington, Ill., where he graduated magna cum laude in 1997.
+After college, Dr. Elfline enrolled in the graduate program at Rice University in Houston, Texas, taking performance honors and earning an M.A. in music.

-Additionally, for the past ten years, Rob has maintained an active private studio having taught private lessons, group piano classes and music theory classes to pre-college students in Davenport, Iowa and Mason, Ohio.
-As a performer, Rob takes a particular interest both in the sonatas of Haydn, Beethoven and Schubert, and the recent music of American composers.
+He maintains an active private studio having taught private lessons, group piano classes and music theory classes to pre-college students in Davenport, Iowa, and Mason, Ohio.
+As a performer, he takes a particular interest both in the sonatas of Haydn, Beethoven and Schubert, and the recent music of American composers.
 Additionally, he enjoys presenting works of lesser-known composers, particularly those active around the turn of the nineteenth century.
 This interest has led to the study of works for piano and narrator, a long-neglected segment of the piano repertoire that has formed the basis for his dissertation.

 - B.M., Illinois Wesleyan

 - D.M.A., Cincinnati